-Overview: The Bruna Lab at the University of Florida is recruiting a Master’s student with an interest in scientometrics to become part of an emerging research group in Latin American Science and Science Policy based in the Center for Latin American Studies.
-The selected student will enroll in Fall Semester 2017 through of the multidisciplinary Master of Arts in Latin American Studies (MALAS) program and will have two years of financial support (tuition, health insurance, and annual stipends of $15,500).
+Overview: The Bruna Lab at the University of Florida is recruiting a Master’s student with an interest in scientometrics, metascience, or social network analysis to become part of an emerging research group in Latin American Science and Science Policy based in the Center for Latin American Studies.
+The selected student will enroll in Fall Semester 2020 through of the multidisciplinary Master of Arts in Latin American Studies (MALAS) program and will have two years of financial support (tuition, health insurance, and annual stipends of $15,500).
 The selected student will have broad latitude in choosing the topic of their thesis research, but we are especially interested in candidates interested in studying (1) the demographic factors (e.g., gender, career stage, institutional affiliation, nationality) influencing the productivity and impact of scientists in Latin America, (2) the impact of and factors underlying engagement in collaborative research, including both within-country and international collaboration, and how this can help guide national science funding policy, and (3) evaluating the impact of recent Latin American capacity building initiatives (e.g., Brazil’s Science Without Borders Program).
 Regardless of the project, we encourage considering both traditional and alternative metrics of productivity.
 The student will also have the opportunity to work with and learn from partners such as the UF Informatics Institute, the UF Collaboration Networks Group, the spectacular resources and faculty of the UF Smathers Library, and our collaborators at other institutions.

 Application Process: Please contact us as soon as possible if you are interested in this opportunity.
 Review the MALAS program [overview, information sheet, requirements and application information] and some of our prior publications [link], then send an email to Dr. Emilio Bruna (firstname.lastname@example.org) with the following information:

 - A brief description of your research interests

 - A summary of relevant coursework and research experience